remysucre/gj-vs-binary/README.md

 **Hash trie.** Hash trie is easy to implement, and has good support for column-wise layout.
 Indexing will also be fast since a lookup is constant time.
 However it is not very cache friendly due to pervasive random access and pointer chasing.
 Iterating over a hash table can also be slow when the table is sparse, since it takes time proportional to the *capacity* of a hash table to iterate over it.

 **Sorted trie.** Sorted trie will likely be more cache-friendly.
 It will still chase pointers, but that overhead may be neglegible.
-Adapting a column-wise layout may be challenging for sorted tries - DuckDB would convert to row-wise before sorting.
+Adapting a column-wise layout may be challenging for sorted tries - DuckDB would [convert to row-wise before sorting](https://duckdb.org/2021/08/27/external-sorting.html).
 Indexing may also carry some overhead since lookup (binary search / gallop) is $O(\log(N))$.

 **Flat sorted array.** Storing all tuples in a flat sorted array may further improve locality and eliminate pointer-chasing.
 Intersection may be slower, because we now have duplicate values for each column.

 **Segmented array.** This is the same way TACO stores sparse tensors (in CSF).
 It's pretty much the same as the sorted trie, except that the tuples themselves are stored in a single array, and instead of pointers, each trie node stores offsets to that array.
 This combines some benefits of the previous two storage formats.

+## Column store
+DuckDB's speed is largely due to the columnar design: a table is stored as a collection of columns instead of rows.
+We want to replicate the same columnar layout for GJ.
+This would require different approaches for hashing and sorting.

+**Hashing.** If we use a hash trie, we can simply store a table as columns.
+When a query arrives, we figure out which columns are used, and load them into hash tries.

+**Sorting.** If we use a sorted trie, we need to sort the table before constructing the trie.
+Sorting the columns is tricky and will likely offset any speedup from the columnar storage.
+In fact, DuckDB [converts to a row-wise layout](https://duckdb.org/2021/08/27/external-sorting.html) before sorting any table.
+We might as well store the table by row in the first place.
+When querying, we may still choose to only load attributes used by the query.

 ## Indexing
 Generic join incurs a linear-ish (linear for hash tries and $O(n \log (n))$ for sorted tries) overhead to load the input relations into tries.
 This is fine in most cases, since both merge-sort join and hash join need to scan the entire input relations.
 However, an index join may touch only a tiny fraction of the indexed relation, so we cannot afford to sort the entire relation for generic join.